gtvj/gtvj.github.io/_posts/2016-10-11-simple-template-literals.md

 ## Important things to note

-In [You Don&#8217;t Know JS: ES6 & Beyond](https://www.safaribooksonline.com/library/view/you-dont-know/9781491905241/) Kyle Simpson describes an important misconception about ES6 Template Literals to be aware of:
+In [You Don't Know JS: ES6 & Beyond](https://www.safaribooksonline.com/library/view/you-dont-know/9781491905241/) Kyle Simpson describes an important misconception about ES6 Template Literals to be aware of:

 > &#8230;it’s important not to think of these entities as special template values, as you cannot assign the unevaluated form of the literal to something and reuse it.
 The \`..\` string literal is more like an IIFE in the sense that it’s automatically evaluated inline.
 The result of a \`..\` string literal is, simply, just a string